Trial of George Zimmerman: Admissibility of evidence

 Judge Nelson ruled that Martin's school records, history of marijuana use, fights, and photos and text from the teen's phone should not be mentioned during the trial.
 The judge did say that she might change her mind during the trial if the subjects become relevant.

 Zimmerman's attorneys had requested a Frye hearing regarding the admissibility of the testimony of the audio analysts, to determine if the methods used by them were generally accepted by the scientific community.
-At the time of the hearing, Florida used the Frye standard, but during the course of the case Florida switched to the Daubert standard, effective July 1, 2013.
-The Daubert standard is a more modern standard that considers several factors (not just general acceptance in the scientific community) in determining admissibility of expert testimony.
+At the time of the hearing, Florida used the Frye standard.

-On June 22, Judge Nelson ruled that the audio experts would not be allowed to testify at Zimmerman's trial.
+On June 22, 2013, Judge Nelson ruled that the audio experts would not be allowed to testify at Zimmerman's trial.
 The prosecution wanted to use voice experts that had been hired by lawyers and news organizations to analyze the 911 calls recorded during the confrontation to determine whether it was Martin or Zimmerman yelling for help.
 The experts arrived at mixed conclusions.
 The judge said in her ruling, "There is no evidence to establish that their scientific techniques have been tested and found reliable."
-Her ruling didn't prevent the 911 calls from being played at trial.
+Her ruling did not prevent the 911 calls from being played at trial.
+Additionally, over the course of the case Florida switched to the Daubert standard, effective July 1.
+The Daubert standard is a more modern standard that considers several factors (not just general acceptance in the scientific community) in determining admissibility of expert testimony.

 On July 8, Judge Nelson ruled that the defense could tell the jury that Martin had a small amount of marijuana in his system at the time of his death.
 Assistant State Attorney John Guy argued that it was a backdoor attack on Martin's character, while defense attorney Don West argued that an expert would tell the jury that the amount was enough to create "some level of impairment".
 Although admissible, the defense ultimately did not present this information to the jury, and it was not put into evidence.